jmarshvaile/jmarshvaile.github.io/_posts/2020-08-19-installing-docker.md

 $ sudo docker run hello-world
 {% endhighlight %}

+Your Docker Engine is now installed, running, and ready to use.
+Get started with Docker by following their official [quickstart guide](https://docs.docker.com/get-started/).

-You can optionally add the user to the docker group to avoid typing `sudo docker` each time.
+You can optionally add the user to the docker group to avoid typing `sudo` before each docker call.

-{% include callouts.html type="danger" content="The docker group grants privileges equivalent to the root user.
+{% include callouts.html type="danger" header="caution" content="The docker group grants privileges equivalent to the root user.
 For details on how this impacts security in your system, see [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface)." %}

 {% highlight bash %}
 $ sudo usermod -aG docker $USER